Facebook iconGraph RAG vs Temporal Graph RAG: How AI Understands Time

 • Graphs show connections

-• Knowledge Graphs add meaning
+• Knowledge graphs add meaning to those connections

 Final Thoughts

 This is useful in many areas, like tracking changes in leadership or understanding how things developed over time.
-As data keeps changing, tools like Temporal Graph RAG help AI stay accurate and organized.
+As data keeps changing, tools like Temporal Graph RAG help AI stay accurate and organised.
 It's a helpful step toward building systems that work with more detailed and updated information.

 Author-Sharmila Ananthasayanam